ncbi/sra-tools/tools2/assemble-fragments/README.md

 ## Stages:
 1. Group all of fragments' alignments by spot name / spot id
-1. Remove problematic fragments
+1. Remove problem fragments
+1. Reorder by aligned position
+1. Build contiguous regions from overlapping fragments
+1. Assign each fragment to its best-fit contiguous region
-1. Create virtual references
+1. Create virtual references from split contiguous regions (split means mates aligned to two different references or the mate-pair gap wasn't closed)
-1. Translate alignments to the virtual references
 1. Reorder fragments to aligned positions on the virtual references

 ## Output: